KnoP-01/rapid-for-vim/README.md

 * support for commentary [vimscript #3695][7], matchit [vimscript #39][8] and matchup [vimscript #5624][11],
 * mappings and settings to navigate through code in a backup folder structure,
-* text objects for functions,
+* text objects for functions and
 * mappings to insert a body of a new PROC, FUNC, TRAP et al based on user defined templates or hopefully sane defaults.